juriad/advent2019/README.md

 A task which forces you to think and to look for symmetries.
 I had problems with performance with the language of my choice which caused doubts in the solution.

+## Day 13 - Ruby

+IntCode was easy to reimplement, I only had to tweak the input and output.
+Playing the game was challenging until I got to hacking the memory.

 # Pool of languages
 * java
 * kotlin